Money

 • Average car loan term is 5 years

-• Average age of a used car purchased is 8.3 years from a dealer
+• Average age of a used car purchased is 8 years

 • 1 in 4 (26%) Australians used car finance for their most recent car purchase